-43. RELATED PARTY TRANSACTIONS
+42. RELATED PARTY TRANSACTIONS

 - (a) Amounts due from/to related companies, associates and a joint venture are included in the consolidated statement of financial position.
-Further details are given in notes 26 and 27 to the financial statements. - (b) In addition to the transactions detailed elsewhere in these financial statements, the Group had the following transactions with related parties during the year:
+Further details are given in notes 26 and 27 to the consolidated financial statements. - (b) In addition to the transactions detailed elsewhere in these consolidated financial statements, the Group had the following transactions with related parties during the year:

-2021 2020
+2022 2021

-Notes HK\$'000 HK\$'000
+Note HK\$'000 HK\$'000

 Associates:

-Purchases of products 40,404 66,900
+Purchases of products 10,378 40,404

-Rental income 275 175
+Rental income 82 275

-Patent right income 2,422

 Other related parties:

-Deposit cash (i) 22

-Rental expense 11
+Rental expense

-Guarantee fee (ii) 100 1,729
+Guarantee fee (i) 100

-Interest expense (iii) 9,332

-43. RELATED PARTY TRANSACTIONS (Continued)
+42. RELATED PARTY TRANSACTIONS (Continued)